 While your bag is important, don't agonize for hours weighing pros and cons of superfluous features.
 The size of bag (small!) provides 80% of the comfort and convenience.

 Your vertebrae will be disgusted with you if you get this bag or even this bag or this bag (unless you're a huge person).
 So will your wallet, emptied by the extra stuff you bought to fill it.
 In hundreds of instances (like this one) I've sung the praises of my smaller bag.

 |24 Liter Messenger Bag||Having a super-lightweight expandable bag is clutch on any packing list.
 If you hate messenger bags, consider a lightweight nylon backpack like this.
 It allows you to sprawl out at your destination but transit compactly.
 I've replaced mine a few times, but getting a light, expandable bag remains one of my top five packing tips!

-Update 2016: I'm now carrying a thrift store score almost identical to this amazing foldable duffel bag.
+Update 2018: I'm still carrying my 2014 thrift store score almost identical to this amazing foldable duffel bag.
 Definitely don't get anything bigger.
 I rarely fill it - even when I'm toting around a huge stash of food.
 Mine has a strap that allows me to carry it like a messenger bag.
 If you're not lucky enough to find one at a thift store, you could combine a strap like this with the foldable duffel to acheive the same setup.